QuocTrung810/Practical_Exercises/Programming_Methodology/Topic_01/README.md

 From **Figure 1** to **Figure 10** show the step-by-step guild to successfully install Cygwin and GCC enviroment on your system.

 **Figure 1**: Welcome screen of Cygwin installation

 ![Figure 1 Welcome screen of Cygwin installation](../asset/image/Topic_01/figure1_welcome_screen_of_cygwin_installation.png)

 **Figure 2**: Choose the way to download the installation source

 ![Figure 2 Choose the way to download the installation source](../asset/image/Topic_01/figure2_choose_the_way_to_download_the_installation_source.png)

 **Figure 3**: Select root install directory

 ![Select root install directory](../asset/image/Topic_01/figure3_select_root_install_directory.png)

 **Figure 4**: Select the directory of local package

 ![Select the directory of local package](../asset/image/Topic_01/figure4_select_the_directory_of_local_package.png)

 **Figure 5**: Select your internet connection

 ![Select your internet connection](../asset/image/Topic_01/figure5_select_your_internet_connection.png)

 **Figure 6**: Select a download site

 ![Select a download site](../asset/image/Topic_01/figure6_select_a_download_site.png)

 **Figure 7**: Select package
-> Note: This is the most important step is in **Figure 7**, you must select the following components to work with C/C++ environment on Cygwin, by clicking "*Skip*" marker:
+> Note: This is the most important step, you must select the following components to work with C/C++ environment on Cygwin, by clicking "*Skip*" marker:

 - **gcc-core**: C compiler sub-package.
 - **gcc-g++**: C++ sub-package.